 I cautiously walked into my first yoga class in 1999.
 I walked out with a sense of curiosity about the awakening I felt in my body and in my mind and spirit.
 After years of dualistic medical treatment for endometriosis and infertility, yoga became a compatible partner on my road toward holistic health.
 I am grateful for my challenges and count them among my teachers along the way.

 Curiosity, and a deep desire for holistic wellness, inspire me to teach intentional yoga with space to explore deeper physical (asana), breath (pranayama) and mindfulness practices as we journey personally and collectively toward self-awareness and wholeness.
 I have been teaching yoga since 2007, and received my training at White Lotus Foundation (Santa Barbara), one of the first Yoga Teacher Training programs in the country.
-I also completed an Intensive 9-month Yoga Studies program with Ben Vincent on May 2017.
+I also completed an Intensive 9-month Yoga Studies program with Ben Vincent in May 2017.
 In my classes I encourage students of all abilities to practice patience while focusing on proper physical alignment.
 My background is in Child Psychology and I enjoy creating and teaching safe, fun, relational yoga to young and old-er alike.
 We learn to listen to our bodies as our breath guides us at each moment to honor our bodies and allow yoga to assist us on our life journey, finding compassion and joy along the way.